tripleee/SmokeDetector-wiki/Home.md

  - For information on **how to write a new Smokey command**, see [the documentation for creating new commands](Creating-new-commands).

- - If you wish to **integrate with Smokey** and Metasmoke via our API, see [the API docs](https://charcoal-se.org/ms/API-Documentation).
+ - If you wish to **integrate with Smokey** and metasmoke via our API, see [the API docs](https://charcoal-se.org/ms/API-Documentation).

  - For information on our **build process**, see [Build Infrastructure](Build-Infrastructure).

-***

-### Glossary:

-- **User Blacklist** - list of *users* (identified by site + ID) whose every question or answer will be posted to the appropriate chatrooms.
-This should be used **only for spammers or** for users whose posts merit **abusive/offensive flags.** This list is stored locally on every SmokeDetector instance, and is not carried between failovers.

-- **User Whitelist** - list of *users* which are free from username checks on their posts.
-Title and body will still be checked.
-This list is stored locally on every SmokeDetector instance, and is not carried between failovers.

-- **User*name* Blacklist** - list of user*name* regexes which will be checked against the user's username, and trigger a report if matching.
-The list can be found [here](https://github.com/Charcoal-SE/SmokeDetector/blob/master/blacklisted_usernames.txt), and is shared between all Smokey instances.